 History is full of men’s hair icons.
 From film stars to footballing legends, a simple search for ‘men’s hairstyle inspiration’ returns millions of shots of styles made famous by celebrities, from Clark Gable to Paul Newman, Brad Pitt to David Beckham, George Clooney to Madame de Pompadour… Wait, what?
 Madame de Pompadour?

 The very same.
-Not a man, of course, but surely the mother of one of the greatest men’s hairstyles in history.
-Sure, Madame de Pompadour was the chief mistress of an 18th-century French king, but that didn’t stop her towering hairstyle becoming beloved by blokes the world over two centuries later.
+Not a man, of course, but surely the mother of one of the greatest men’s hairstyles in history, the pompadour haircut.
+Sure, Madame de Pompadour was the chief mistress of the French King Louis XV, but that didn’t stop her towering hairstyle becoming beloved by blokes the world over two centuries later.

 Here, you’ll find a step-by-step expert guide to everything you need to know about the pompadour, from how it came about to how to get one and how to make sure it looks its best.